gigamon-dev/SubspaceServer/doc/developer-guide.md

 Additionally, `IChat` and `ILogManager` provide method overloads with interpolated string handlers.
 Underneath the scenes, the interpolated string handlers use pooled `StringBuilder` objects.
 Therefore, when you call those methods with an interpolated string, there are no string allocations.

-The `SS.Utilties.Trie` and `SS.Utilties.Trie<TValue>` classes provide a replacement for where a string keyed `Dictionary` would normally have been used.
-There currently is no way to search a string keyed `Dictionary` with a `ReadOnlySpan<char>`; a string object is required.
-The `SS.Utilties.Trie` and `SS.Utilties.Trie<TValue>` classes provide similar functionality as a string keyed `Dictionary`, but with methods that accept `ReadOnlySpan<char>`.
+When accessing a string keyed `HashSet<T>` or `Dictionary<TKey, TValue>`, avoid allocating a string to by using the `GetAlternateLookup` mechanism added in .NET 9.

+> Prior to .NET 9, to get around string allocations for `HashSet` and `Dictionary` lookups, the `SS.Utilties.Trie` and `SS.Utilties.Trie<TValue>` classes provided a workaround.
 As their name implies, they use an implementation of the trie data structure.
+The downside was that they used a lot of memory upfront.
+The `GetAlternateLookup` mechanism has mostly replaced their use.
+However, they are still useful when you need a collection that can quickly search for keys that start with a given substring.

 ## Object Pooling
 Object pooling is a technique in which objects can be reused.
 The basic idea behind it is that a pool of objects is maintained.
 This pool is used such that when an object is needed, it will try to get one from the pool, rather than allocate a new one.
 And when an object is no longer needed, it can be returned to the pool so that it can be reused later on.